matplotlib/governance/governance.md

 Gitter chat rooms and mailing lists.
 The foundation of Project participation is openness and transparency.

-Here is a list of the current Contributors to the main Matplotlib repository:
+For example, here is a partial list of the current Contributors to the main Matplotlib repository:

 [https://github.com/matplotlib/matplotlib/graphs/contributors](https://github.com/matplotlib/matplotlib/graphs/contributors)

 There are also many other Contributors listed in the logs of other repositories of the project.
-This does not include contributions of items other than code, such as reporting and commenting on issues.
+This also notably does not include contributions of items other than code, such as reporting and commenting on issues, so is only a subset of the individuals considered to be Contributors.

 The Project Community consists of all Contributors and Users of the Project.
 Contributors work on behalf of and are responsible to the larger Project